EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Use buckets in other EIDF projects using the AWS CLI

 To read data from public buckets in other using the AWS CLI requires the use of an S3 URI of form `s3://<project-name>:mybucket/lothian/edinburgh/unis.csv`.
-However, as described in [Private buckets in other projects or public buckets](#private-buckets-in-other-projects-or-public-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
+However, as described in [Private buckets in other projects or public project buckets](#private-buckets-in-other-projects-or-public-project-buckets) earlier, S3 URIs of form `s3://<project-name>:<bucket-name>` are strictly invalid and some S3 tools do not allow such S3 URIs to be used.
 The AWS CLI is one such tool.

 ### Use buckets in other EIDF projects using Python